US stocks climb to the brink of a record

 Following the reports, Treasury yields swiveled up and down in the bond market, but they ultimately did not move very much.

-The yield on the 10-year Treasury fell to 4.26% from 4.29% late Wednesday.
-The two-year Treasury yield, which more closely tracks expectations for what the Federal Reserve will do, edged down to 3.73% from 3.74%.
+The yield on the 10-year Treasury fell to 4.27% from 4.29% late Wednesday.
+The two-year Treasury yield, which more closely tracks expectations for what the Federal Reserve will do, held steady at 3.74%.

 Analysts said yields may be feeling downward pressure because of a report from The Wall Street Journal saying Trump could name his nominee to replace Fed Chair Jerome Powell unusually early, in an attempt to undermine him.
 That could hurt confidence among investors about the Fed's capability to make unpopular decisions when it comes to fighting inflation.